Cisco and VMware Innovate Virtualization

 Integration of Cisco Unified Computing System and VMware vSphere software provides mouse-click simplicity.
 Role- and policy-based management fosters better communication between administrative domains while automating and streamlining application and infrastructure deployment.

-Combined with VMware Dynamic Resource Scheduler (DRS), Cisco VN-Link balances workloads across a pool of resources with enhanced mobility and security, increasing utilization and return on investment (ROI) while maintaining desired service levels.
+Combined with VMware Distributed Resource Scheduler (DRS), Cisco VN-Link balances workloads across a pool of resources with enhanced mobility and security, increasing utilization and return on investment (ROI) while maintaining desired service levels.

 The Cisco VN-Link hardware-accelerated implementation allows you to manage security and quality of service (QoS) on a per-virtual-machine basis, increasing throughput by up to 30 percent for reduced costs.